NEED URGENT HELP?

 Katie's Story

-When I was released from prison, I saw a psychiatrist every week and then I was referred to the Therapeutic Community Centre in Birmingham and stayed there for 12 months.
-The Therapeutic Community was a residential unit for people with ‘personality disorder’.
-It was like an informal hospital setting where we could be part of a supportive community which was very helpful.
-Rather than being sectioned in hospital or isolated at home, we ate together, went shopping together, and had psychotherapy.
+After I was released from prison, I started seeing a psychiatrist every week and then was referred to the Therapeutic Community Centre in Birmingham.
+I stayed there for 12 months.
+The centre was a residential unit for people with personality disorder.
+It wasn’t like a formal hospital setting but had a supportive community atmosphere which was very helpful.
+Instead of being sectioned in a hospital or isolated at home, we lived together, ate together, went shopping, and had psychotherapy.
 We also had different kinds of art-based therapies including drama which I enjoyed a lot.
-Unfortunately, they shut this unit down as a part of the government’s ‘cost-saving’ policy regardless of how helpful it was for people like me.
+Sadly, they shut this unit down as a part of the government’s ‘cost-saving’ policy, despite how helpful it was for people like me.

-I still struggle with my mental health and receive help from mental health services.
-In my opinion, the whole system is under-funded.
-More funding, training, and more mental health support workers are needed.
-In an ideal world, there would be more Therapeutic Community Centres like the one I was referred to in Birmingham.
-It could help people to improve their mental health, especially those with Personality Disorder.
-We need more support, especially for younger people so their mental health doesn’t develop because it becomes much harder when you are an adult.
-It would be really helpful to have more support groups for mothers and children, and for young carers who are affected by mental health.
+I still struggle with my mental health problems and receive help from mental health services.
+In my opinion, the whole system is underfunded.
+We need more funding, better training, and more mental health support workers.
+In an ideal world, there would be more Therapeutic Community Centres like the one I attended in Birmingham which could help people improve their mental health, especially those with Personality Disorder.

 Finding Little Pleasure in Everyday Life

-Creativity is also very helpful.
+Creativity is another helpful thing for me.
 Drama is my favourite activity.
 I wrote a story about my mental health from the point of view of my boy.
-When I do drama it makes me feel alive.
-I am also involved with SAYit (LGBT) and do fundraising events and activities there.
-I like watching rugby and I do abstract painting.
+When I do drama, I feel alive.
+I am also involved with SAYit (LGBT) and participate in fundraising events and activities there.
+I enjoy watching rugby and I do abstract painting.

-My message to people who are out there and suffer is hang in there!
+My message to those out there who are suffering is: hang in there!
 You will find hope again.

 Related Stories